 Generating leads from a website happens when the web strategy implementation falls in line with the research conducted with the target market.
 Leads won’t come unless you work at it and these leads can be very profitable for your business.
 These efforts should not happen in a vacuum, but through coordinated efforts with your sales team.
 Some of your best sales leads may come after they have been referred to your website by your sales team!

 Do these ten approaches sound familiar?
-Many of them are there by default because business leaders have not taken the time to understand how web marketing can grow their business.
-Replace these losing strategies with a winning web marketing plan defining how your strategy will at website marketing.
+Many of them are there by default because business leaders have not taken the time to understand how strategic digital marketing can grow their business.
+Replace these losing strategies with a winning strategic digital marketing plan defining how your strategy will at website marketing.

 - Write a website marketing plan and develop a real strategy, following the four steps.